The Specialists (film): Plot

 Using Charly's old things as clues, Hud realizes that the money is buried in the local cemetery.
 While unearthing the money, he is spotted by the sheriff, who had escaped earlier from the bandits.
 The sheriff arrests Hud and returns the stolen money to Blackstone's bank.
 Aided by her lover Cabot, Virginia murders an officer protecting the money and flees with the loot that very night.
-Outside of Blackstone, Virginia murders Cabot and starts burning the bills, which turn out to be fake, as they are proof of her own attempts of stealing Blackstone's money.
-Before she can burn all of the evidence, she is spotted by El Diablo and his gang, who realize what is going on, bring Virginia to Blackstone against her will and reveal her crimes to the whole town.
+Outside of Blackstone, Virginia murders Cabot and begins burning the bills, which turn out to be fake, as they are proof of her own attempts of stealing Blackstone's money.
+Before she can burn all of the evidence, she is spotted by El Diablo and his gang, who bring Virginia to Blackstone against her will and reveal her crimes to the whole town.
 Wanting her to reveal the location of the real money, they continue her humiliation by taking Virginia to a barn and raping her.
 All of this is eventually stopped by Hud, who murders the criminals.
 Mortally wounded in the gunfight, Virginia reveals where she hid the money, which Hud recovers and burns in front of the whole town before collapsing from his own wounds.

 Taking advantage of the ensuing chaos, the rebellious teens seize guns and take over Blackstone, forcing everyone present to disrobe and lie on the ground.
 Meanwhile, Sheba and some prostitutes secretly take care of Hud inside a saloon.
-Realizing that he needs a doctor, Sheba leaves to get one and is captured by the teens, who threaten to hurt her if Hud does not face them.
+Realizing that he needs a doctor, Sheba leaves to get one but is captured by the teens, who threaten to hurt her if Hud does not face them.
 Despite being heavily wounded and having no bullets, Hud comes out of the saloon, and the teens shoot at him.
 Thanks to his bulletproof vest and the teens' poor marksmanship, Hud survives the attack and raises his gun, making everybody think that he has bullets.
 Horrified and out of bullets themselves, the teens flee.
 Having saved the humiliated townsfolk, Hud gets on a horse and leaves both Blackstone and Sheba.